5.2.7 Tools

 [INFO] [websocket-3]: process started with pid [24519]

-The log output shows that the webserver has been started, and hobot_image_pub, hobot_codec_republish, and websocket are all running properly.
+The log output indicates that the webserver has launched successfully, and hobot_image_pub, hobot_codec_republish, and websocket are all running normally.

-Read the video.list file locally, obtain the paths of the video files in the list file, and publish them in a loop.
-First, use the image codec module to decode the video stream into NV12 format images, and then use the image codec module to compress and encode the images into JPEG format for display on the web of the PC.
+Read the local video.list file to obtain video file paths listed within it, then continuously read and publish these video files.
+First, use the image codec module to decode the video stream into NV12-format images, then use the same module to compress and encode these images into JPEG format for display on a PC web browser.

 source /opt/tros/setup.bash

-# Copy the image files needed for the example from the installation path of tros.b
+# Copy required configuration files for the demo from tros.b installation path

 ros2 launch hobot_image_publisher hobot_image_publisher_videolist_demo.launch.py

-The following information is displayed in the terminal output during execution:
+The following information appears in the terminal output:

 [INFO] [launch]: All log files can be found below /root/.ros/log/2022-10-22-21-44-03-663907-ubuntu-702475